Better to be crazy in being busy than to be just crazy, better still is to be busy without being crazy

 We sometimes feel, “I am so busy that I am going crazy.
 I need to slow down.”

-Yes, slowing down can help, provided we use the time thus gained to refocus on the things that really matter and to realign ourselves accordingly.
+Yes, slowing down can help, provided we use the time thus gained to refocus on the things that really matter.

-However, just slowing our life doesn’t automatically slow our mind.
-Why?
+However, slowing our life doesn’t automatically slow our mind.
+Why not?
 Because our mind’s pace is determined primarily by how much it is infected by the three modes of material nature: goodness, passion and ignorance.

 The mind in passion is crazy in being busy: Today’s materialistic world is largely driven by the mode of passion.
 When our mind is infected by passion, we run around feverishly struggling to fulfill our mind’s many desires.

-The mind in ignorance is just crazy: If we slow down and stop being busy, our mind doesn’t automatically rise to goodness; it automatically sinks to ignorance.
+The mind in ignorance is just crazy: If we slow down, we will probably sink to ignorance.
 Gravity pulls down, not up.
 We succumb to lethargy, apathy or thoughtless hyperactivity; we waste our time, money and energy; we act as if demented.

 Think it over: